iontorrent/sdk-docs/source/plugin/getting_started.rst

 Compress the *MyPlugin* directory (ZIP file format).
 See :ref:`plugin_packaging` for help.
 Click *Install or Upgrade Plugin* to upload the archive on the |TS| plugins page.
 Navigate to an existing |TS| run report, click *Select Plugins to Run*, then select *MyPlugin*.
-The plugin code executes and the output displays in an iframe on the report
+The plugin code executes and the output displays in an iframe on the report.

 Pipeline Overview
 -----------------

 Plugins are fundamentally an ability to extend the functionality of the analysis pipeline.
-At certain stages of the pipeline execution, each of these stages is represented as "Run Levels".
+At certain stages of the pipeline execution, each of these stages is represented as a "Run Level".

 Configuration
 ^^^^^^^^^^^^^